Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

 The small bump in the experimental data at $k \approx 1025$~m$^{-1}$ could be the first additional mode to be excited by the tilted fork, which in our simulated configuration appears at $k = 1002$~m$^{-1}$.
-We see that other modes exist around $k = 2100$~m$^{-1}$, where the $^4$He vapor data exist.
-The increased proximity of the cylinder walls due to tilting of the oscillator is apparently the reason for the increase in $B$ at small wave vectors compared to the symmetrical case.
-At larger $k$ the factor seems to be closer to that of a symmetrical positioning, unless a resonance is nearby.
-One can imagine, that by tuning the modeled system by varying the fork position and tilt, simulated data could be made to fit experiment even better.
+We find other modes around $k = 2100$~m$^{-1}$, where the $^4$He vapor data exist, which can explain the low values of the experimental $B$ compared to the symmetrical simulation results.
+The closer proximity of the cylinder walls due to tilting of the oscillator is apparently the reason for the increase in $B$ at small wave vectors compared to the symmetrical case.
+At larger $k$ the $B$-factor seems to be closer to that of a symmetrical positioning, unless a cavity resonance is nearby.
+One can imagine, that by tuning the modeled system by varying the fork position and tilt, simulated data could be made to fit the experiment even better.

-Taking into account that no other plausible effect has been discovered and the one studied NC38 quartz tuning fork had a clearly observable tilt, we conclude that the discrepancy between the symmetrical simulation and experiment is mainly due to the tilted fork exciting additional modes inside the cavity.
-It would be interesting to see experimental data in the wave vector range between $k=1150$~m$^{-1}$ and $k=2050$~m$^{-1}$.
+Since no other plausible effects have come up and the one examined NC38 quartz tuning fork had a clearly observable tilt, we conclude that the discrepancy between the symmetrical simulation and experiment is mainly due to the tilted fork leaning towards the wall and exciting additional modes inside the cavity.
+It would be interesting to obtain experimental data in the wave vector range between $k=1150$~m$^{-1}$ and $k=2050$~m$^{-1}$.
 This could be covered, for example, with pure $^3$He between 1~K and 3~K, where the speed of sound changes between 180~m/s and 100~m/s.
 At these temperatures, viscosity of $^3$He is not excessive.